nfarrasd/Customer-Segmentation-for-Marketing-Strategy-/README.md

-# Hierarchical Clustering on Customer Segmentation
+# Customer Segmentation for Marketing Strategy
 This is a Kaggle side-project that was by Moch Nabil Farras Dhiya (me) as a mean to implement my data analytics skills on marketing, which is RFM analysis, and also several clustering techniques, including K-Means and Hierarchical Agglomerative Clustering, which are evaluated based on Davies–Bouldin index, Silhouette score, and Calinski-Harabasz index to determine the best clustering method.

 ## Business Understanding